 Hermit crabs are at the bottom of nature’s food chain and seek safety in numbers while sleeping in case predators discover them.

 How Many Hours Do Hermit Crabs Sleep?

 Most hermit crabs sleep for between 6 and 8 hours each day.
-On a long, hot summer’s day, your hermit crabs may stay asleep for longer.
+Hermit crabs may stay asleep longer on a long, hot summer’s day.

 Like mammals, hermit crabs are governed by circadian rhythms, so they’re unlikely to stir until the light dims and the temperature drops.

-The reverse is true during the winter, as hermit crabs become active earlier as the days grow shorter and the nights extend.
+The opposite applies during the winter, as hermit crabs become active earlier as the days grow shorter and the nights extend.

 My Hermit Crabs Aren’t Sleeping